danazenggg/shiny/Final_Report.md

 Discussion:
 -----------

 In this project, we explored how covaraites predicted the survival rate by conducting a Cox regression and constructing Kaplan–Meier curves as the main reult, in addition to a geo-analytics as a by-product.
 Among males, the incident rate of TB was 224.207 per 100 000 person-years while for female the incident rate is 51.345 per 100 000 person-years.
 We fitted the Cox regression with covariates of complications, exercise, age, drug, and gender.
-The p-value for all three overall tests (likelihood, Wald, and score) are significant, indicating that the model is significant and all the factors matters in the model, which is consistant with our expectations.
-From Kaplan-Meier survival curves, we find out that genders, drug levels and exercises levels have significant effects on the probability of getting TB while complications have no significant effect.
+The p-value for all three overall tests (likelihood, Wald, and score) were significant, indicating that the model was significant and all the factors matters in the model, which is consistant with our expectations.
+From Kaplan-Meier survival curves, we found that genders, drug levels and exercises levels had significant effects on the probability of getting TB while complications had no significant effect.

 Conclusion:
 -----------